Wolfram|Humor

 Why I use Smarty: PHP is an ugly templating language

-PHP Development No Comments »
+Geek, PHP Development 14 Comments »

 There’s a debate going on here regarding Smarty’s usefulness as a developer tool.
 It was sparked (again) by the launch (or at least newly noticed) nosmarty.net.
 I commented: